Kevin Campbell (footballer)

-Kevin Joseph Campbell (born 4 February 1970) is an English former professional footballer, sports television pundit and co-commentator.
+Kevin Joseph Campbell (4 February 1970 – 15 June 2024) was an English professional footballer, sports television pundit and commentator.

-He was a striker, who featured in the Premier League for Arsenal, Nottingham Forest, Everton and West Bromwich Albion.
-He also played in the Turkish Süper Lig for Trabzonspor, and in the Football League for Leyton Orient, Leicester City and Cardiff City.
-He was capped four times by England U21, scoring once and received a call-up to the England B in 1991 where he earned one cap.
+A striker, Campbell played in the Premier League for Arsenal, Nottingham Forest, Everton and West Bromwich Albion.
+He also played in the Turkish Süper Lig for Trabzonspor, and in the Football League for Arsenal, Leyton Orient, Leicester City and Cardiff City.

+Campbell was capped four times by England U21, scoring once, and received a call-up to the England B team in 1991, for whom he earned one cap.

+Early life

+Campbell was born in south London, the sixth of seven children in a family of Jamaican origin.
+He was raised by his single mother.

 Club career

 Arsenal

 Campbell began his career as a trainee with Arsenal, joining the club on schoolboy forms in 1985.
 He was prolific for Arsenal's Academy, scoring 59 goals in one season.
 Campbell also won the FA Youth Cup of 1988 with Arsenal.
 He went on to make his first-team debut against Everton on 7 May 1988, although the club's forward positions at the time were usually taken by Paul Merson and Alan Smith.

-Campbell came to prominence during a loan spell at Leyton Orient in 1989 when he scored 9 goals in 16 games.
-Campbell helped see the club to promotion during that season but didn't play in their victorious playoff final against Wrexham as his loan spell had just ended.
+Campbell came to prominence during a loan spell at Leyton Orient in 1989 when he scored nine goals in 16 games.
+Campbell helped see the club to promotion during that season but did not play in their victorious playoff final against Wrexham as his loan spell had just ended.
 Orient manager Frank Clark wanted to make the move permanent but Arsenal refused to sell.
-After a poor start to the 1989–90 season he was again loaned out, this time to Leicester City.
-However, in the following season he established himself in the Arsenal team, scoring eight times in ten matches during the run-in to the club's First Division title win.
+At the start of the 1989–90 season, he was again loaned out, this time to Leicester City.
+The following season, he established himself in the Arsenal team, scoring eight times in ten matches during the run-in to the club's First Division title win.

-Despite Arsenal signing Ian Wright in September 1991, Campbell continued to feature for Arsenal, although he was often in the shadow of his more prolific partner.
-Nevertheless, he scored several crucial goals for Arsenal such as equalisers against Millwall and Derby County in Arsenal's victorious 1992–93 campaigns in the FA Cup and League Cup.
+Despite Arsenal signing Ian Wright in September 1991, Campbell continued to feature in the team.
+He scored for Arsenal against Millwall and Derby County in Arsenal's victorious 1992–93 campaigns in the FA Cup and League Cup.
 In the 1993–94 season, he scored 19 goals, his best for the Gunners.
 He also featured in the victorious 1993–94 European Cup Winners' Cup campaign, scoring four goals, including one in the semi-final against Paris Saint-Germain.
-His form for the club waned in 1994–95, and the arrivals of forwards John Hartson and Dennis Bergkamp saw his playing time reduced.
-In all, Campbell played 224 times for Arsenal, scoring 60 goals.
+His form for the club waned in 1994–95, and the arrivals of forwards John Hartson and Chris Kiwomya saw his playing time reduced.
+Campbell played 224 times for Arsenal, scoring 60 goals.

 Nottingham Forest

-In the summer of 1995, Campbell was sold to Nottingham Forest for an initial fee of £2.5 million, where he spent three seasons.
-He was part of the team that was relegated in 1997, but his 23 goals the following season helped see the Reds win the Football League Championship of 1998.
+In the summer of 1995, Campbell was sold to Nottingham Forest, for an initial fee of £2.5 million, where he spent three seasons.
+He was part of the team that was relegated in 1997, but his 23 goals the following season helped see the Reds win the Division One title in 1998.